deatrich/linux-home-server/linux-server.md

 Start with *lsblk* to list all current block (storage) devices.
 Note that a microSD card in a microSD slot will be identified with a name starting with */dev/mmcblk*.
-But if you insert the microSD card into a multi-slot card reader then the Linux kernel will identify any kind of inserted card in the reader as a generic 'scsi disk' type and it will appear with a name which starts with */dev/sd*.
+But if you insert the microSD card into a multi-slot USB-based card reader then the Linux kernel will identify any kind of inserted card in the reader as a generic 'scsi disk' type and it will appear with a name which starts with */dev/sd*.